-Fund Balance - Governmental Fund \$ 640,992
+Fund Balance - Governmental Fund \$ 745,342

 Capital assets used in governmental activities are not current financial resources and, therefore, are not reported in the funds.
-1,218,248
+1,542,327 payable in the current period and, therefore, are not reported in the funds.

-Long-term liabilities include notes payable and compensated absences that are not due and payable in the current period and, therefore, are
+Long-term liabilities include compensated absences that are not due and